dkarthe/webjeda-blog/_posts/2016-12-25-an-easy-way-to-edit-posts-in-jekyll.md

 In my initial days of blogging with Jekyll, I used to edit posts directly inside Github repository.
 All the posts will be iside ```_posts``` folder.
 Editing was easy since it was markdown.
 But the real struggle was to insert images.
 If the image source is a URL then it was easy but if the image is in my local computer folder then there was no way uploading it.
 I did not know [how to sync files and folders with Github](http://blog.webjeda.com/how-to-sync-files-folders-with-github){:rel='dofollow'}{:target="_blank"}.

 ## Unable to upload images to Github!
-So I used to upload images to my google drive, then get the URL and put that as a source in the blog.
+As I was unable to upload images to Github I used to upload images to my google drive, then get the URL of the image and put that as a source in the blog.
 One of those examples here
 [Image from google](https://lh3.googleusercontent.com/-j3S-KX7DwQ0/VDi4p2xTzVI/AAAAAAAAAGo/_PP4-udRS4c/s550-no/moto-hint-story-pairit-us.jpg){:rel='nofollow'}{:target="_blank"}.
+There is another way to do this by creating issue in Github where you can drag and drop an image, get the URL and use it as source.
+But I doubt its reliability.

+And also this is not practical.
 Since you are making a http request, it would take a longer time to load the page.
 I was not aware of these things.
 That was my workaround for not being able to upload files to Github.

 ## A nice tool to upload images to Github
 Eventually I found out a tool called [prose](http://prose.io){:rel='nofollow'}{:target="_blank"}.
 It was good, the interface, functionality and even the animations!
+I wanted something that can upload images to Github.
+Prose was the saviour.
 ![Prose.io jekyll editor screenshot](/images/how-to-use-prose-io-with-jekyll.jpg)

 I was really impressed with this webapp with a feature to upload images.
 All you need is to add these lines of code inside ```_config.yml```.
 This will solve the problem of prose.io not uploading images!